Welcome to today's edition of the Rush 24-7 podcast.

 But today, as we've been telling you all week, is a special edition of Open Line Friday.

-Today marks the 21st year of our leukemia lymphoma curathon.
+Today marks the 21st year of our Leukemia Lymphoma Curathon.

-This is a one-day event where this radio program goes to to you, this audience, to help cure the blood cancers.
+This is a one-day event where this radio program goes to you, this audience, to help cure the blood cancers.

-This is our 21st uh 21st effort.
+This is our 21st effort.

 This is our third decade.